draeger-lab/refinegems/docs/source/development.rst

     """Description of the function...

     Args:
-        - input1 (type): this is what input1 does
+        - input1 (type):
+            this is what input1 does
-        - input2 (type): this is what input2 does
+        - input2 (type):
+            this is what input2 does
-        - input3 (type): this is what input3 does
+        - input3 (type):
+            this is what input3 does

     Returns:
-        (1) str:
+        (1) Case: str

-            - Return value 1
+            Return value 1

+        (2) Case: np.nan

-            - Return value 2
+            Return value 2
-        (2) np.nan: Return value 3
     """

 We are also trying to make input and return types explicit by declaring those in the function header: